Mohamad-bigdeli/DRF-OnlineExam/README.md

 - PostgreSQL: A powerful, open-source relational database management system used in this project for data storage and management.

-- Redis : Serves as both a caching layer and message broker for Celery.
+- Redis : Serves as a caching layer.

 - Swagger : Provides interactive API documentation for easy testing and integration.